wied03/ansible-ruby/README.md

 ## Module Support

 Ruby code within this project parses the YAML documentation in Ansible's modules and creates model classes in Ruby to assist with validation.
 All of them are there but some of them might need some work.

+## Ansible Galaxy

+There's no reason why you can't use Ansible Galaxy with this.
+It hasn't been tested much but since this tool stays within the task/playbook/etc. boundary, it should work fine to use Galaxy roles from ansible-ruby playbooks or even to build Galaxy roles with ansible-ruby.

 ## Limitations